WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Yini-He/Weekly-Meetings.md

 #### Who did you help this week?

 * helped MMY（a Master student in the University of York）for her Master's study plan
-* helped YY（a Phd in Chinese Academy of Sciences）design a task fMRI experiment and modified the Eprime procedure
+* helped YY（a Phd in Chinese Academy of Sciences）design a task fMRI experiment and modified his Eprime procedure

 #### Who helped you this week?

 * YY helped me to debug when I tryied to analyze data using python

 #### What did you achieve?
-* finished a whole internet course for Numpy and Pandas
+* finished a whole online course for Numpy and Pandas
 * Analyze a previous data using Python completely（This is my first attempt）
 * made a brief presentation for our RR in lab meeting(Super thanks for all the questions and suggestions in lab meeting)
 * Continuous work for RR